LICENSED VOCATIONAL NURSE

-The Vocational Nursing degree and certificate programs at Southwestern College prepares students for direct patient care.
+The Vocational Nursing (VN) degree and certificate programs at Southwestern College prepare students for direct patient care.
 A major portion of the educational experience takes place in a variety of healthcare settings, including hands-on lab work in state-of-the-art Southwestern College facilities.

 Learn More.
 Earn More.